What is a Pipeline?

 Run - An instance of pipeline in execution.

 Trigger - A prompt to force the execution of a pipeline stage.
 This could be manual (prompted by a user) or automatic (prompted as a result of successful criteria like an online device).

 Note: We currently suppport manual trigger.

-A new pipeline (base) can be created with three default stages using the Console (You can create more than three stages via the Esper CLI).
+A new pipeline (base) can be created with 5 stages using the Console (You can create more than 5 stages via the Esper CLI).
 Create a new job that will indicate the operation (Application Install in this case) and corresponding application/version.

 Start a new run to initiate a pipeline - the user can choose to update the application version to be installed before starting a new run.
 A Run can be started, paused, resumed, or terminated.